stcorp/muninn/README.rst

   modules or packages that contain product type plug-ins (see section "Extensions"_).
 The default is the empty list.

+- ``remote_backend_extensions``: White space separated list of names of Python modules or packages that contain remote backend plug-ins (see section "Extensions"_).
+The default is the empty list.

 - ``auth_file``: [Optional] JSON file containing the credentials to download using muninn-pull